-Judas Iscariot was one of the 12 original disciples of Jesus Christ.
+Judas Iscariot was one of the 12 apostles of Jesus Christ.
 He infamously betrayed Jesus for 30 pieces of silver, which lead to his death on the cross.
 Today, “Judas” is virtually synonymous for “traitor.”

 Among the disciples, Judas was the official treasurer, and he was apparently pretty shady even before he made his big debut as the worst person in history.
 (He stole money.)
 Despite that, Judas was a fairly conflicted person.
 He tried to return the 30 pieces of silver, and according to the Gospel of Matthew, he hanged himself not long after betraying Jesus.